Ichneutica chlorodonta

 Ichneutica chlorodonta, also known as the Green-toothed Owlet, is a moth of the family Noctuidae.
 This species is endemic to New Zealand.
 It is found throughout the North, South and Stewart Islands and is associated with native forest and shrubland.
 It can be confused with similar looking species such as I. subcyprea however I. chlorodonta can be distinguished through differences in colouration of its fore and hind wings as well as the length of the male pectinations.
 The life history of this species is unknown as are the host species of its larvae but adults of I. chlorodonta are on the wing from September to April.

 Taxonomy

 I. chlorodonta was first described by George Hampson in 1911.
 The holotype specimen used by Hampson was collected in Ngāruawāhia by George Blundell Longstaff and is held by the Natural History Museum, London.
-In 1988 J. S. Dugdale, in his catalogue on New Zealand lepidopera, placed this species within the Graphania genus.
+In 1988 J. S. Dugdale, in his catalogue on New Zealand lepidoptera, placed this species within the Graphania genus.
 In 2019 Robert Hoare undertook a major review of New Zealand Noctuidae species.
 During this review the genus Ichneutica was greatly expanded and the genus Graphania was subsumed into that genus as a synonym.
 As a result of this review, this species is now known as Ichneutica chlorodonta.